streaming-university/moqtail/apps/room-server/ADMIN_README.md

 - Verify services are properly configured in PM2
 - Ensure adequate system resources for restarts
 - Check server logs for detailed error messages

-## Development Notes

-- **Technology Stack**: Vanilla HTML, CSS, and JavaScript for simplicity
-- **Design System**: Modern, Apple-inspired design with smooth transitions
-- **Responsive Layout**: Works on all screen sizes and devices
-- **Single File Deployment**: All functionality contained for easy deployment
-- **Tab-based Architecture**: Organized functionality with smart auto-refresh
-- **Real-time Updates**: Efficient polling only for active tabs